 The corporation is authorized to establish one class of members comprising not more than 15 persons.
-Each member shall be entitled to receive notice of, attend and vote at all meetings of the members of the Corporation. tatement regarding the distribution of property remaining on liquidation any property remaining on liquidation of the corporation, after discharge of liabilities, will be distri- covernment of Canada. buted to the dditional provisions, if any ACLIVE LEEP VI eclaration nereby certify that I am a director or an authorized officer of the corporation continuing into the NFP Act.
-E-MAI
+Each member shall be entitled to receive notice of, attend and vote at all meetings of the members of the Corporation. ration. rding the distribution o BEST THE THE PARTY OF THE PROPERTY OF THE PROPERTY OF THE PARTY OF THE AMERICANIC PROTESTS AND ASSESSMENT OF THE PARTY OF THE PA 4.4 7 7 Any property rer Government of 0 naining on liquidation of t Canada. the corporation, after o lischarge of liabilities, vill be distributed to he a. dditional prov isions, if any 10 A 17 THAT 45 Mark State State None.
+Declaration A STATE OF THE STA hershy cartify that I am a director or an authoriz ed officer of the corporati on continuing into the NFF Act. -MAI nereby certify that .
+PAPE // N. PIE